HMS Mordaunt: Naval career

 The newly purchased vessel was sailed to Deptford Dockyard in late 1682, for fitting out as a Royal Navy ship of the line.
 She remained at Deptford throughout 1683, finally being commissioned into active service on 20 May 1684 under the command of Captain Henry Killigrew.
-The War of the Reunions had broken out in Europe, but Britain was at least temporarily at peace and Mordaunt was sent to cruise along the coastline of West Africa as protection for Britain's regional British merchant and slave-trading interests.
+The War of the Reunions had broken out in Europe, but Britain was at least temporarily at peace and Mordaunt was sent to cruise along the coastline of West Africa as protection for Britain's regional merchant and slave-trading interests.
 She returned to England in 1685, where she remained for the next two years.
 Killigrew left the vessel in 1687, with command transferring to Captain John Ashby.

 Her first listed commander is Captain Henry Killigrew, who took her off the west coast of Africa.
 In 1685 she returned to Britain and was involved in the suppression of the Argyll Uprising later that year, in which she must have captured the Sophia, as her crew were awarded a share of the £5000 prize paid by the English government in August 1685.